 Nazareth House Durban

 My name is Sister Lorraine Akal.
-I am from the South African Region and my country of birth is South Africa.
+I am from the South African Region and my birth country is South Africa.

 That same year I took ill in July, and I was in bed for a few days.
 I became very conscious of something taking place within me.
 I felt this strong desire to serve the Lord.
 ‘Could this be true?’
 I said to myself in shock .
 As the days passed, the feelings became a reality and so my journey began.

 I entered the Sisters of Nazareth in Melbourne, Australia 1967 and having worked for 8 years, it took time to adjust to a new way of life I felt called to.
 To this day I have never looked back.
 In four years’ time I hope to celebrate my Golden Jubilee, and I thank the Lord for walking the path with me.

 Established in 1895, the Nazareth Sisters continue to care for the aged and the sick.
 This dedication is enriched by their love for God and His people.
 As this year 2015 is the Year of Consecrated Life in the Church, I thank God for the past few years at Nazareth House, and that our work is still alive and active.

 As a Sister of Nazareth, I am grateful to Victoire Larmenier (Our Foundress) for the wonderful heritage left to me and my fellow Sisters.
 I have had the privilege of working in all the Nazareth Houses in the South African Region, except our Port Elizabeth House, and to have shared many years, caring for under- privileged children, who were deprived of parental love.